chibi03/test_buildpack/docs/server-xml-options.md

 Liberty's server behavior is controlled through a file with the name `server.xml`.

-## WAR Files
+## WAR and EAR Files
-If you are pushing a WAR or "exploded" (i.e. unzipped) WAR file, then a server.xml will be generated for you with the correct parameters for use with Cloud Foundry.
+If you are pushing a WAR, EAR or "exploded" (i.e. unzipped) file of either type, then a server.xml will be generated for you with the correct parameters for use with Cloud Foundry.
 That server.xml will look something like this: